zglu/ModifyAoplloExport/README.md

-# ModifyAoplloExport
+# ModifyAoplloGFF

-Modify the gff export from Apollo, changing Name to ID to reserve more meaningful words.
+Modify the gff export from Apollo, changing Name to ID and to add UTR features.

 For instance, the following export will be modified to: